 You might look at the keyboard market today and be a bit shocked at the choices (and prices).
 A keyboard is more than just a keyboard now, and there’s a lot more going on underneath the surface that will affect how it works.

 There are two main types of keyboards—membrane and mechanical keyboards.
-Membrane keyboards are the more typical keyboards you’re used to or something you’d see in an office setting.
+Membrane keyboards are the type of keyboards you’d see in an office setting.
 They’re named after the membrane underneath the keys that register key presses.
-These tend to be less expensive, but they’re fine for typical day-to-day office work.
+These tend to be less expensive and generally basic in terms of feel and features, but they’re fine for typical day-to-day office work.

 On the other hand, mechanical keyboards use spring-loaded switches underneath each key instead.
 These switches give more direct tactile feedback when you’re typing, which leads to more accurate keystrokes and a more durable keyboard.
 Mechanical keyboards are, on average, more expensive as a result.